Revenue Drivers: A Guide for Startups

 We can model it out and compare it.

-Planning multiple scenarios is a great way to think strategically about your marketing plans and set goals based on different assumptions.
+Planning and analyzing multiple scenarios is a great way to think strategically about your marketing plans and set goals based on different assumptions.

 Now that we’ve covered marketing drivers, let’s take a look at sales-led revenue drivers.